thisboyiscrazy/vscode-rsync/README.md

 * `Sync-Rsync: Compare Local to Remote` (dry run)
 * `Sync-Rsync: Compare Remote to local` (dry run)

+If no sync is running clicking the status bar item will show the output If a sync is running will kill the running sync

 ## Requirements

 Rsync installed both locally and remotely